NicKarlovich/oneDNDConversion/doc.md

 * scales 2d8 at level 5, 3d8 at 11th, and 4d8 and 17th
 ![Alt text](image-2.png)

+## Epic Boons

+### Epic Boon of Dimensional Travel
+* Used to allow 1 casting of misty step for free 1/short rest
+* Now allows you to increase one of DEX/INT/WIS/CHA by 1 up to max of 30
+* Immediately after Taking attack or Magic action, you can teleport upt o 30 feet to an unoccupied space you can see

+### Epic Boon of Energy Resistance
+* New 20th level boon
+* Now allows you to increase one of CON/INT/WIS/CHA by 1 up to max of 30
+* Gain resistance to two of following choices:
+    * Acid
+    * Cold
+    * Fire
+    * Lightning
+    * Necrotic
+    * Poison
+    * Psychic
+    * Radiant
+    * Thunder
+* Resistances can be changed on long rest
+* Additional Ability:
+    * when you take damage that you have resistance to, reaction to redirect to another creature not behind total cover, DEX save or they take 2d12 + CON mod of the same damage

+### Epic Boon of Irresistible Offense
+* Used to allow you to bypass any resistance of a creature
+* Increase STR or DEX by 1 up to 30
+* Always ignore b/p/s resistances
+* 1/turn: When you roll a 20 on an attack roll, you can deal extra damage equal to ability mod increased by this feat

+### Epic Boon of Recovery
+* Used to be: 1/long rest, BA gain HP equal to half your maximum
+* Now:
+* Incrase Con score by 1 up to 30
+* 1/long rest: When you drop to 0 HP, instead drop to 1 and regain hit points equal to half your HP maximum
+* When you are hit while you have 0 hp, you make a death saving throw instead of automatically taking a death saving throw failure

+### Epic Boon of Speed
+* Used to increase base walking speed by 30
+    * Allowed you to BA Dash or Disengage 1/short rest
+* Now:
+* Increase DEX by 1 up to 30
+* BA to disengage, which also ends grappled and restrained conditions on you
+* Increases base movement speed by 30

+### Epic Boon of Night Spirit
+* Used to be: While completely in an area of dim light or darkness, you can become invisible as an action.
+You remain invisible until you take an action or a reaction.
+* Now allows you to increase one of DEX/INT/WIS/CHA by 1 up to max of 30
+* While entirely in dim light or darkness, can give yourself invisible condition as magic action.
+Condition ends when you take an action, BA, or Reaction
+* While entirely in dim light, or darkness, you have resistance to all damage except force, psychic, and radiant

 ## New Rules
 ### Feats
 #### Ability Score Improvement
 * Is now a feat, you don't choose between ASI or Feat, you always get a feat at 4/8/12/16/19th level, but one option for a feat is an ASI
 * Same as before, BUT at 19th level you can increase your abilty score to a max of 22 not just 20

+#### Weapon Master
+* 4th level feat
+* Increase Dex or Str by 1 up to 20
+* Allows you to learn mastery property of one simple or martial weapon that you are proficient with.
+* Can change selected mastery over long rest.

 ### Weapons